UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/accessibility.md

 ### Preparation of this accessibility statement

 This statement was prepared on 28 July 2020.
-It was last reviewed on 28 July 2020.
-Of all the pages on the website, the Cookies page has not been tested.
+It was last reviewed on 30 July 2020.
+All pages of the website except the Cookies page were tested.

 This website was last tested on 17 July 2020.
 The test was carried out externally by Zoonou.